RosoVRgarden/VRgarden-tutorials/VRgarden_quest.md

-# VRgarden - Setting up the Meta Quest with Unity
+# VRgarden tutorials: Setting up the Meta Quest with Unity

 The Meta Quest is the most accessible virtual reality headset.
 In this setup guide, I will walk you through the steps to get your Oculus Quest up and running with Unity so that you can start making.
 Setup.